Sound Design Fundamentals

 BFA Thesis + Exhibition

-These courses provide a platform for senior Animation, Game Design, and TIME-Digital Arts students who are BFA candidates.
-The courses are structured to support the individual in shaping her/his own project and the production of all elements of the BFA Thesis, strong conceptual skills developed through a professional planning and a good researched idea are core to this process.
+These courses provide a platform for senior Animation, Life Sciences Illustration, Game Design, Illustration, and Photography majors who are BFA candidates.
+The course is structured to support the individual in shaping her/his own project and the production of all elements of the BFA thesis.
+Strong conceptual skills developed through professional planning and research are core to this process.
+Offered spring

 Course No. PHV 225-325-425 Credits: 3.0